• Home

 Squarespace is more visually advanced and offers greater design options

-Screenshot of Squarespace's selection of templates
+Screenshot of Squarespace's template library.

 Screenshot of one example of Squarespace's product page layouts